Currently, you can migrate the following data:

 In this step, all data to be migrated is read from the Magento database.
 In addition, if you have specified a correct path to a Magento shop installation, the local data of the shop will also be read.
 All read data is given a checksum, which is used during later migrations to check whether the data has been migrated before.
 All unchanged data is therefore not migrated again.

 If it happens that data is not migrated although it has changed, the checksums can be reset.
-To do this, cancel the migration while the data is being read and then restart the migration.
+You can find out more about this in the section Perform migration again.

 The read data is now written in Shopware 6.
 In this step, customer groups, categories, languages, currencies and sales channels are automatically created in Shopware 6 if they do not already exist.